THE SHIPYARD

 One D5W was completed in a configuration similar to the smaller D5F.
 Like its smaller, specialized predecessor,

-the D5WF was intended to provide a fleet with a potent anti-fighter
+the D5WF was intended to provide a fleet with a potent anti-fighter capability.
+However, the lack of drone racks was viewed

-racks was viewed as a serious deficiency in a ship as large as a heavy
+as a serious deficiency in a ship as large as a heavy cruiser.
+Thought the lone D5WF performed well, serving

-type were completed (the standard D5W being preferred).
+completed (the standard D5W being preferred).

 UIM: One UIM

 included as standard equipment.
-Backups available for purchase under (S3.2).
+Backups available for

 Names: